Happy Durga Puja 2022 | When is Durga Puja in 2022 | Durga Puja 2022 Calendar, Picture, Image, Wishes and Status | What is Durga Puja Festival

 Happy Durga Puja, without doubt, the Most Famous with Largely Celebrated Festival in West Bengal and India.
 This celebration is a religious celebration and marks the battle of goddess Durga with the mighty buffalo demon Mahishasura.

-In India, Durga Puja, celebrated with great enthusiasm and faith throughout the country for ten days as the Festival of Happy Navratri, beginning with Ekadashi and ending with Dussehra.
+In India, Durga Puja, is celebrated with great enthusiasm and faith throughout the country for ten days as the Festival of Happy Navratri, beginning with Ekadashi and ending with Dussehra.
 And especially in West Bengal, is a massive social event too.

 In different places of Bengal, people used to form a committee with local residents.
 This committee raise funds through donation and corporate sponsorship plus political involvement and investment.
 To celebrate public Durga Puja ceremonies.